 In our Gospel reading two people are struggling to get on with their lives amid the confusion of that first few days after the first Easter.
 Good Friday’s sense of despair isolation and loneliness has been turned on its head by strange rumours of resurrection.
 People running backwards and forwards, rumour and counter-rumour, no one sure just what to believe.

 And as they walk on the road to Emmaus, weary, sad and confused, perhaps we can feel some sympathy for them.
 As they trudge along they are trying between them to make some sense of what has happened. … And then we read these words.
 “While they were talking Jesus himself came near and went with them.”

 In the midst of everything – before we are even sure who it is, there is someone walking along the road with us – a seeming stranger – if we knew the end of our story we’d know who it was – but now we cannot recognise him.
-As we talk together or as we sit quietly; as we have coffee after our service; as we worship together; as we go out into the world or sit at home unable to go out; as we pray with faith or as we struggle to believe.
+As we talk together online, as we use social media or as we sit alone and quiet; as we pray with faith or as we struggle to believe.
 Jesus himself comes near and goes with us.

 And as we continue on our journey of life, unsure what the future holds, even if we don’t recognise him, Jesus himself walks with us.
-And just as those friends on the road to Emmaus discovered him in the breaking of bread – so we have the opportunity each Sunday to encounter Jesus not only as the unknown friend on the road – but as the one who welcomes us with nail torn hands into the warm embrace of God’s love.
-And in the Communion in which we share, we take him, in some mysterious unfathomable way, into our lives and he becomes one with us in soul and body..
+And we have the opportunity to encounter Jesus not only as the unknown friend on the road – but as the one who welcomes us with nail torn hands into the warm embrace of God’s love.
+And in our shared faith, we take him in some mysterious unfathomable way into our lives and he becomes one with us in soul and body.